-Since June 2016, the New Day Campaign has secured the financial support of the following organizations, institutions, and foundations through the Founders' Circle fundraising effort.
+From June 2016-June 2017, the New Day Campaign secured the financial support of the following organizations, institutions, and foundations through the Founders' Circle fundraising effort.
 Thank you to all of our Founding Partners!
 Together, we are the New Day Campaign.

 Organizations & Institutions

 Ashley Addiction Treatment - Ashley Addiction Treatment (Ashley) is a nationally recognized leader in the integrated, evidence-based treatment of substance-use disorders.
 Ashley’s expert staff implements a comprehensive program for patients that integrates a full spectrum of medical, clinical and holistic treatment methods.
 Ashley’s driving principle – “everything for recovery because recovery is everything”– reinforces its timeless mission to heal each individual with respect and dignity, and reflects its ongoing commitment to meet new challenges.
 Ashley has treated nearly 40,000 patients since its inception in 1983.
 Ashley’s expansive offerings include inpatient as well as outpatient treatment, sobriety enrichment, community outreach, family and children’s education and specialty programs.

 Baltimore Clayworks - Baltimore Clayworks is a non-profit ceramic art center that exists to develop, sustain, and promote an artist-centered community that provides outstanding artistic, educational, and collaborative programs in ceramic arts.